Hard to say - things are in flux. It could be over in a few days, or it could be the start of a people's revolution

 Check back with our travel alerts page for updates. http://safety.worldnomads.com/

 There is nothing to be scared about. if you are still in a doubt, postpond your trip until things settle down in Turkey.
-Once everything is fine, you can explore the beauty of the country. in case you want to be sure about safe and reliable Turkey trip, you can contact the travel company - BEF Tourism. about 4 years ago
+Once everything is fine, you can explore the beauty of the country. in case you want to be sure about safe and reliable Turkey trip, you can contact the travel company - BEF Tourism. over 4 years ago